zzz0326/SUQE/README.md

 # Stable Viewport-Based Unsupervised Compressed 360° Video Quality Enhancement

-The overall training consists of three steps: training of the baseline model(train_baseline.py), shift prediction model(train_SPM.py), and unsupervised domain adaption(train_UDA.py).
+The overall training consists of three steps: training of the baseline model (train_baseline.py), shift prediction model (train_SPM.py), and unsupervised domain adaption (train_UDA.py).
 Each step requires updating the yml file according to the directory of the data, processing the specified panoramic video data, and training.
-The yml files corresponding to the three training steps are stored in the config folder.
+The yml files (train_baseline.yml, train_SPM.yml, and train_UDA.yml) corresponding to the three training steps are stored in the config folder.

 ## Environment:
 ```